Bakunawa: Related myths

 Versions of the Bakunawa also existed in other myths in the Philippines, sharing the common theme of being the cause of eclipses.
 The most similar to the Bakunawa is the Tagalog Laho (derived from Rahu; also known as Nono or Buaya), a serpent-like dragon that causes moon eclipses.
 In Kapampangan mythology, Láwû is depicted as a bird-like dragon or serpent that causes both solar and lunar eclipses, however, its features are closer to the demon Rahu.
 Both the words laho and láwû mean "eclipse" (also in modern parlance "to disappear" or "to vanish") in the Tagalog and Kapampangan language.

 Other mythical creatures related to the Bakunawa include the Hiligaynon Bawa, Bauta, or Olimaw; the Mandaya and Manobo Tambanakua; the Bagobo Minokawa; and the Maranao Arimaonga.
 However, these do not always appear serpent-like.
 The Maranao Arimaonga for example, is depicted as a lion-like dragon; while the Hiligaynon Olimaw is a winged serpent; the Bagobo Minokawa is a dragon-like giant bird; and the Mandaya Tambanokano and Manobo Tambanakua is a giant crab (sometimes also a giant tarantula or scorpion).

 Mythology

 Cebuano mythology

-Tales about the Bakunawa say that it is the cause of eclipses.
-During ancient times, Pre-colonial Cebuanos believed that their supreme god, Bathala, created 7 moons to light up the sky.
+According to tales, the Bakunawa is believed to be the cause of eclipses.
+During ancient times, pre-colonial Cebuanos believed that their supreme god—Bathala, or Kaptan the Visayan tradition—created 7 moons to illuminate the night sky.
 The Bakunawa, amazed by their beauty, would rise from the ocean and swallow the moons whole, angering Bathala and causing them to be mortal enemies.

-To keep the moons from completely being swallowed by the Bakunawa, ancient Filipinos would go out of their homes with pans and pots, and would bang on them with great force to make noise in order to scare the Bakunawa into spitting out the moon back into the sky.
-Some of the people in the villages would play soothing sounds with their musical instruments, in hopes that the dragon would fall into a deep sleep.
-Thus, the brave men of the village hoped that while the dragon was hypnotized by the musical sounds they could somehow slay the dragon.
-Although the dragon was known as a "moon eater" it was also known as a "man eater".

-Other tales tell that the Bakunawa has a sister in the form of a sea turtle.
-The sea turtle would visit a certain island in the Philippines in order to lay its eggs.
-However, locals soon discovered that every time the sea turtle went to shore, the water seemed to follow her, thus reducing the island's size.
-Worried that their island would eventually disappear, the locals killed the sea turtle.